OCIA

 • Mystagogy: after reception into the Church at Easter, this period lets you reflect and learn more about the mysteries of the Mass and the Sacraments that you now participate in fully.

-RCIA Stage 1: Inquiry
+OCIA Stage 1: Inquiry

 In this stage, you're just looking.
 You’re finding out about Jesus, Christianity, and the Catholic Church.
 Your main task here is to explore and develop your faith enough so you can make an informed initial decision about entering the Catholic Church.
 The final decision won’t come for a long time, when you actually enter the Church at Easter and receive the sacraments of initiation.
-The RCIA inquiry stage page has lots of detailed guidance for you during this stage.
+The OCIA inquiry stage page has lots of detailed guidance for you during this stage.

-RCIA Stage 2: Learning about the Faith
+OCIA Stage 2: Learning about the Faith

 In the catechumenate, one must already have come to faith in Jesus Christ and sincerely desire to become a member of the Catholic Church.
 Now you need to learn and grow more.
 You focus on catechesis in this stage: learning about the faith, how to live as a Christian, and developing your interior life.
 Your job now is to come into closer contact with the Living God and learn more about the Catholic Faith.

-RCIA Stage 3: Period of Illumination
+OCIA Stage 3: Period of Illumination

 This period of purification and enlightenment is the final stage before receiving the Easter sacraments of initiation into the Church: baptism, confirmation, and Eucharist.
 This stage of intense reflection calls you to deeper conversion in preparation for your renewal at Easter.
 This is what the season of Lent is for, but it has a special intensity for you this year as you’re entering the Church and receiving the sacraments of initiation.

-RCIA Stage 4: Sacraments of Initiation
+OCIA Stage 4: Sacraments of Initiation

 The Easter Sacraments of Initiation into the Church are celebrated as needed: baptism, confirmation, and First Holy Eucharist.
 (Those with a valid baptism in another Christian religion are not baptized again.)
 Catechumens and candidates (both having received the Sacraments of Initiation) will take part in the Eucharistic celebration.

-RCIA Stage 5: Reflecting on the mysteries of the Mass
+OCIA Stage 5: Reflecting on the mysteries of the Mass

 This stage of mystagogy during Easter is for continued reflection on the sacraments you have received at Easter.
 Specific catechesis on the Mass, the Sacraments, and especially the Eucharist are the focus of this stage.
 The Mass and the Eucharist are the “source and summit” of the Christian life in the Catholic Church, and this period is designed to help you understand, appreciate, and live more deeply this center of Catholicism.